aubble/goTunneLS/README.md

 Go 1.5 only so make sure you have it installed and configured correctly.

-	go get -u github.com/nhooyr/goTunneLS
+	go get -u github.com/nhooyr/TunneLS

 Will install it into $GOPATH/bin.
 Make sure your $GOPATH/bin is in your $PATH.

 If so you should be able to launch it as

-	goTunneLS
+	TunneLS

-Use the -c flag to point it to a config file, the default location it looks for is /usr/local/etc/goTunneLS/config.json.
+Use the -c flag to point it to a config file, the default location it looks for is /usr/local/etc/TunneLS/config.json.

 ####[How It Works](#how-it-works-1)
-High level overview of how the goTunneLS works with some neat diagrams.
+High level overview of how the TunneLS works with some neat diagrams.

 ####[Configuration](#configuration-1)
 Learn how to configure the program options as well as how to get it to run as a daemon on linux/mac.